akvault/deployment-k8s/external-dns/README.md

 ## Prerequisite

 Setting up the identity provider

-To create an identity provider you need 3 things:
+To create an identity provider we need 3 things:

 - a type of identity provider
 - an audience
 - provider URL.